-We have Students and Graduates Worldwide now in more than 55 countries - Argentina, Australia – (every state), Azerbaijan, Brazil, Botswana, Bulgaria, Bermuda, China, Costa Rica, Canada- BC,ON, NL, Croatia, Czech Republic, Eritrea, France, Finland, Great Britain, Germany, Greece, Hong Kong, Holland, Honduras, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Jamaica, Jerusalem, Jordan, Kuwait, New Zealand, Malaysia, Maldives, Mauritius, Mexico, Papua New Guinea, Oman, Panama, Philippines, Portugal, Republic of South Africa, Romania, Qatar, Slavokia, Spain, Sri Lanka, Switzerland, Thailand, Tonga, Trinidad and Tobago, Turkey, UAE, UK, USA (Alaska, CA, FL, KS, HA, IA, IL, IN, TN, ME, MT, NC, NM, OR, PA, SD, TX,VT, WA, WI), Venezuela, Wanica.
+We have Students and Graduates Worldwide now in 60 countries - Argentina, Australia – (every state), Azerbaijan, Brazil, Botswana, Bulgaria, Bermuda, China, Costa Rica, Canada- BC,ON, NL, Croatia, Czech Republic, Dominican Republic, Eritrea, France, Finland, Great Britain, Germany, Greece, Hong Kong, Holland, Honduras, Hungary, India, Indonesia, Ireland, Israel, Italy, Japan, Jamaica, Jerusalem, Jordan, Kuwait, New Zealand, Malaysia, Madeira island, Maldives, Malta, Mauritius, Mexico, Papua New Guinea, Oman, Panama, Philippines, Portugal, Republic of South Africa, Romania, Qatar, Slavokia, Spain, Sri Lanka, Switzerland, Taiwan, Thailand, Tonga, Trinidad and Tobago, Turkey, UAE, UK, USA (Alaska, CA, FL, KS, HA, IA, IL, IN, TN, ME, MT, NC, NM, MO, OR, PA, SD, TX,VT, WA, WI), Venezuela, Wanica.
 Can’t find your nation?
 Get on board.

 Back in 1994 we saw a real need for PDC by distance (correspondence) learning.
 Now we have students and graduates in more than 50 countries, are providing scholarships, and helping build sustainable communities and healthier lifestyles.